-I was just about to run an introductory applied rationality workshop in Warsaw, Poland when I got the flu, which forced me to stay in bed for a few days.
+I was just about to run an introductory workshop around effective communication, applied rationality etc. in Warsaw, Poland when I got the flu, which forced me to stay in bed for a few days.
 A friend agreed to replace me at the event, and I wrote up the following notes for him.

 The notes are not comprehensive, and do not include any background information or explanations.
-However, the availability of this kind of materials seems to be extremely low, so there is a significant chance someone will benefit from this.
+However, the availability of this kind of materials seems to be low, so there is a significant chance someone will benefit from this.

 The event was around 2 hours, with 5 exercises planned as below (short meditation, followed by 2 individual and 2 group exercises).
 They are not particularly intense as a way to transfer knowledge, I was thinking more of "getting the foot in the door" and having some fun with a group of people.